 After Dmitriev’s arrest in December 2016 the investigators requested a local art expert Sergei Sergeyev to assess the photos found on Dmitriev’s home computer. “… I have no doubt”, Sergeyev declared, “that this is pure pornography”.

-After talking to his new client Victor Anufriev gave an interview to 7×7: horizontal Russia, the news website in Northwest Russia, explaining why Dmitriev had taken pictures of his daughter over a period of several years and stated, “a photo of a naked child is not pornography”.
+After talking to his new client Victor Anufriev gave an interview on 29 December 2016 to 7×7: horizontal Russia, a news website in Northwest Russia, explaining why Dmitriev had taken pictures of his daughter over a period of several years and stated, “a photo of a naked child is not pornography”.

 Once the trial began Judge Marina Nosova requested the Centre for Socio-Cultural Analysis to provide its assessment of the photographs, taken by Dmitriev between 2008-2015.
 The Centre, it turned out, was not officially licensed to perform such a role (although it had contributed its views to the 2012 Pussy Riot trial).